-The Chief Financial Officer and any other persons designated as Investment Officers shall attend at least one training session relating to the responsibilities of maintaining the investment portfolio within 12 months after taking office or assuming duties; and shall attend a training session not less than once every two years and receive not less than ten (10) hours of training.
-Such training, from an independent source as approved by the CTRMA Board, shall include education in investment controls, security risks, strategy risks, market risks, and compliance with the Public Funds Investment Act.
+The Chief Financial Officer and Controller and any other person designated by resolution of the Board as an Investment Officer shall attend at least one training session relating to the responsibilities of maintaining the investment portfolio within 12 months after taking office or assuming duties; and shall attend a training session not less than once every two years and receive not less than ten (10) hours of training.
+Such training, from an independent source, shall include education in investment controls, security risks, strategy risks, market risks, and compliance with the PFIA.
+Training required by this subsection shall be from an independent source certified to provide training required by the PFIA and approved or endorsed by the Government Finance Officers Association of Texas, the Government Treasurers Organization of Texas, the Texas Municipal League, or the North Central Texas Council of Governments.